marcusgostasson/smartshop/README.md

 **Feedback**

 We appreciate your input!
-If you have any questions or suggestions, please feel free to contact us at [email protected]
+If you have any questions or suggestions, please feel free to contact us at [info@smartshop.com]

 **Additional Information**